-- When addressing whether the contractor identifies and discloses the items that require normal and routine preventative maintenance and repair, the PA will discuss: - Whether the contractor identifies property that requires preventative maintenance and the nature of that maintenance. - Whether the contractor discloses the need for normal and routine preventative maintenance and repair. - For the items sampled, the PA's discussion about whether the contractor performs normal and routine preventative maintenance and repair will address: - 2665•The date the contractor performed maintenance or repair compared with the date2666it was scheduled to determine whether the contractor performed the maintenance2667as scheduled.
+- When addressing whether the contractor identifies and discloses the items that require normal and routine preventative maintenance and repair, the PA will discuss: - Whether the contractor identifies property that requires preventative maintenance and the nature of that maintenance. - Whether the contractor discloses the need for normal and routine preventative maintenance and repair. - For the items sampled, the PA's discussion about whether the contractor performs normal and routine preventative maintenance and repair will address: - The date the contractor performed maintenance or repair compared with the date it was scheduled to determine whether the contractor performed the maintenance as scheduled. - Whether the contractor documents the performance of normal and routine maintenance. - For items that required capital rehabilitation or replacement, the PA will address whether the contractor notified the PA of that need, and whether the notification was in accordance with the timeframes in the contractor's written procedures.

-2668 • Whether the contractor documents the performance of normal and routine 2669 maintenance.
-2670 • For items that required capital rehabilitation or replacement, the PA will address whether 2671 the contractor notified the PA of that need, and whether the notification was in 2672 accordance with the timeframes in the contractor's written procedures.
-2673 2674 2675 PMSA ELEMENT 21 - DISPOSAL 2676 2677 REQUIREMENT: 2678 FAR 52.245-1(f)(1): 2679 2680 (x) Property closeout .
-The Contractor shall promptly perform and report to the Property 2681 Administrator contract property closeout, to include disposing of items at the time 2682 they are determined to be excess to contractual needs.
-2683 DACKCDOUND.
-2684 BACKGROUND: 2685 • Because of the potential harm that some types of sensitive property may cause, the 2686 contract may include special direction for the disposal of sensitive property and other 2687 types of property that could cause harm during the disposal process.
-2688 • Except when otherwise provided for in a contract, contractors must dispose of contractor 2689 inventory only as authorized by the Plant Clearance Officer (PLCO).
-2690 • Contractors are required to remove and destroy any markings identifying the property as 2691 Government-owned property prior to its disposal if they are not returning the property to $(1 - C) = (1 - C) + (1 -$ 2692 the Government.
-See FAR $52.245-1(j)(7)(i)$.
-2693 • Contractors will demilitarize Government property prior to shipment or disposal as 2694 directed by the PCO.
-See FAR 52.245-1(j)(7)(ii).
-2695 • Contractors will credit the net proceeds from the disposal of contractor inventory to the 2696 contract, or to the Treasury of the United States as miscellaneous receipts as directed by 2697 the PCO.
-See FAR $52.245-1(j)(8)$.
-2698 • Unless the PLCO determines otherwise, contractors are not required to identify or report 2699 production scrap on inventory disposal schedules, and may process and dispose of 2700 production scrap in accordance with its own internal scrap procedures.
-See FAR 52.245- 2701 1(j)(3)(ii).
-2702 • Contractors will dispose of all other types of scrap in accordance with the terms and 2703 conditions of the contract or PLCO direction, as appropriate.
-2704 W/Lile the elements of Deplemention of Freedom Discours 1 and Dependents Classication related 2705 While the elements of Declaration of Excess, Disposal, and Property Closeout are related, 2706 the populations used to test each are different because PAs are assessing separate actions.
-When 2707 testing the element of Declaration of Excess, PAs are determining whether the contractor is 2708 effectively identifying excess property so that it can be reported as such.
-The PA is tasked with 2709 determining whether all property that should have been declared as excess has been declared as 2710 excess.
-2711 2712 When testing the element of Disposal, the PA is determining whether property that was 2712 reported as excess, and submitted to plant clearance, was disposed of in a timely manner.
-2113 reported as excess, and submitted to plant creatance, was disposed of in a timery manner.
+PMSA ELEMENT 21 - DISPOSAL

+(x) Property closeout.
+The Contractor shall promptly perform and report to the Property Administrator contract property closeout, to include ... disposing of items at the time they are determined to be excess to contractual needs.

+- Because of the potential harm that some types of sensitive property may cause, the contract may include special direction for the disposal of sensitive property and other types of property that could cause harm during the disposal process. - Except when otherwise provided for in a contract, contractors must dispose of contractor inventory only as authorized by the Plant Clearance Officer (PLCO). - Contractors are required to remove and destroy any markings identifying the property as Government-owned property prior to its disposal if they are not returning the property to the Government.
+See FAR 52.245-1(j)(7)(i). - Contractors will demilitarize Government property prior to shipment or disposal as directed by the PCO.
+See FAR 52.245-1(j)(7)(ii). - Contractors will credit the net proceeds from the disposal of contractor inventory to the contract, or to the Treasury of the United States as miscellaneous receipts as directed by the PCO.
+See FAR 52.245-1(j)(8). - Unless the PLCO determines otherwise, a contractor is not required to identify or report production scrap on inventory disposal schedules and may process and dispose of production scrap in accordance with its own internal scrap procedures.
+See FAR 52.245-1(j)(3)(ii). - Contractors will dispose of all other types of scrap in accordance with the terms and conditions of the contract or PLCO direction, as appropriate.

+While the elements of Declaration of Excess, Disposal, and Property Closeout are related, the populations used to test each are different because PAs are assessing separate actions.
+When testing the element of Declaration of Excess, PAs are determining whether the contractor is effectively identifying excess property so that it can be reported as such.
+The PA is tasked with determining whether all property that should have been declared as excess has been declared as excess.

+When testing the element of Disposal, the PA is determining whether property that was reported as excess, and submitted to plant clearance, was disposed of in a timely manner.